shettyshrikanth/stories-for-my-little-angels/README.md

 Midas was devastated and he had learnt his lesson.
 Upon learning his lesson, Midas asked the angel to take his wish away.

-**_Moral of the story
+_**Moral of the story** <br />
 Greed is not good for you.
-Be content and satisfied to lead a happy and fulfilling life_**
+Be content and satisfied to lead a happy and fulfilling life_

 ## The Tortoise and the Hare

 This is an extremely popular story about a hare and a tortoise.

 The hare is an animal that is known to move quickly, while a tortoise is one to move slowly.
 One day, the hare challenged the tortoise to a race simply to prove that he was the best.
 The tortoise agreed.

 Once the race began the hare was easily able to get a head start.
 Upon realizing that the tortoise is far behind.
 The overconfident hare decided to take a nap.

 Meanwhile the tortoise, who was extremely determined and dedicated to the race was slowly nearing the finish line.
 The tortoise won the race while the hare napped.
 Most importantly he did it with humility and without arrogance.

-**_Moral of the story
+_**Moral of the story**<br />
 When you work hard and persevere, you can achieve your goals.
-Slow and steady wins the race_**
+Slow and steady wins the race_